-Lignite coal is mined commercially at four surface mine sites in the state.
-That lignite, in turn, produces power at seven in-state power plants and several other commercial locations in North Dakota and around the region.
-A eighth in-state power plant, the Stanton Station, utilizes coal from the Powder River Basin.
-Great River Energy’s Spiritwood Station is a combined heat and power plant.
-Construction of the facility was completed in 2011, and the plant is now operating.
-The plant will produce steam that will be sold to multiple users at the Spiritwood Energy Park, near Jamestown, N.D.
+Lignite coal is mined commercially at five surface mine sites in the state (and one mine a few miles away in Montana).
+That lignite, in turn, produces power at six in-state power plants.
+Great River Energy runs the Spiritwood Station, which is a combined heat and power plant.
+The plant produces steam which is sold to users at the Spiritwood Energy Park, near Jamestown, N.D.

 Sources: Lignite Energy Council, Great River Energy, Basin Electric Power Cooperative, MDU Resources Group, Inc., U.S. Environmental Protection Agency

 Mining companies typically have three years to reclaim mined land by grading and respreading the soil and seeding the land.
 After that, mines have to keep reclaimed land under performance bond for at least 10 years to prove reclaimed land produces crops or forages as good or better than before mining.

 Between 1,500 and 2,000 acres of land are disturbed by coal mining and reclaimed each year.

 More than 26,000 acres of permitted land in the state have gone through final bond release – the equivalent of around 40 square miles.